RensoPeralta25/WRORepository_Astro/README.md

 python# Path to the file you want to execute script_path = "/home/admin/Documents/pruebaAbierta1.py" This is the full path to the Python script that will run when the button is pressed.
-Important: Update this path to match your script location
+Important: Update this path to match your script location!

-5. Initial LED State
-pythonled.on()
-Turns on the LED when the program starts, indicating the system is ready.
-6. Main Control Loop
+4. Main Control Loop
 pythonwhile True:
     if button.value() == 1:  # Pressed
         led.on()